SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Labor and Employee Matters

-This section refers to providing any legal documentation related to company obligations to employees and labor.
-Some of these include health, welfare, insurance, bonuses, compensation, NDAs, non-competes, indemnification agreements, and schedule of compensation paid.
+This section refers to any legal documentation related to company obligations to employees and labor.
+This includes health, welfare, insurance, bonuses, compensation, NDAs, non-competes, indemnification agreements, and schedule of compensation paid.

 Material Contracts

-Finally, any and all material contracts related to the borrowing of money or mortgaging should be compiled and documented during legal diligence.
+Finally, material contracts related to the borrowing of money or mortgaging should be compiled and documented during legal diligence.
 This includes any agreements or guarantees of obligations, especially in contracts with outside groups, partners, or suppliers.

-As you can see from the list above, preparing for diligence is arduous and intensive.
-If you’re feeling overwhelmed about upcoming diligence or how to start preparing today, we can help.
-At SEG, we have the right expertise to execute diligence successfully.
-Learn more about our services here to see how we can help.
+As you can see, preparing for diligence is arduous and intensive.
+But we can help.
+At SEG, we have the expertise to successfully execute diligence and keep your deal moving forward.
+Learn more about our services.